payen-shi/MIXFound/README.md

 conda activate visionfm

 # 3. (Optional) Export current environment to requirements.txt
-pip freeze > requirements.txtIf you prefer a pure `pip` workflow, you can inspect `environment.yml` and install the listed packages manually.
+pip freeze > requirements.txt If you prefer a pure `pip` workflow, you can inspect `environment.yml` and install the listed packages manually.

 ---